roninbar/ip-tcp-http/README.md

 ![Packet Encapsulation](/images/UDP_encapsulation.svg)

 -   Processes use _sockets_ to bind to specific port numbers.
+-   _Sockets_ (originally called _"Berkley sockets"_) are OS objects that can be used by application code to communicate with local (via loopback) or remote processes using the Internet Protocol suite.
+-   In other words, sockets are an _application programming interface_ (API) between the application and the transport layer.
+-   You can think of a socket as a physical socket in the wall of the bubble that represents the process.
 -   Generally speaking, two sockets on the same computer cannot be bound to the same port number.
 Attempting to bind to an already bound port results in a fatal error, usually terminating the process.
 -   The OS uses the receiving port in the transport header to determine which socket should receive the packet.
 -   Servers listen for client connections on _well known port numbers_.
 For example: